Skip to main content

 1. Sign in to ParkPow then click on Link Your Platerecognizer Account in the bottom left corner.

-2. If Plate Recognizer Plate Recognizer is shows like pointed by arrow (2) your account is already linked.
+2. If Plate Recognizer is shown like pointed by arrow (2) your account is already linked.

 3. You can change the linked account by first removing any existing account.